SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ```
 2. Save the file

-The configuration for XSUAA is read from the `xs-security.json` file that was created in the step before.
+The configuration for XSUAA is read from the `xs-security.json` file that was created in the previous step.

-But in the `config` element, values can be added and overwritten.
+However in the `config` element, values can be added and overwritten.

 The value `xsappname` gets overwritten with a Cloud Foundry space-dependent value.
 The name has to be unique within a Cloud Platform subaccount.